Pope Honorius I: Papacy

 As pope, Honorius I modeled his papacy after Gregory I and employed monks rather than secular clergy in the administration of the Lateran Palace.
 He supported Adaloald, the deposed Catholic king of the Lombards, but established diplomatic relations with Adaloald's Arian rival, Arioald.
 He did not succeed in resolving the Schism of the Three Chapters in Venetia and Istria, but attempted to appease the archbishops of Ravenna, who were dissatisfied with their subordination to Rome.
 Honorius actively supported the Christianisation of Anglo-Saxon England and sent Birinus to convert the West Saxons, but was less successful in convincing the Celtic clergy to abandon their divergent Paschal cycle.
 At the Sixth Council of Toledo, Honorius urged the Visigothic bishops to persevere in their policies regarding the Jews, referencing the precedents set by Gregory I.

 Honorius intervened in early discussions regarding the controversy of Monoenergism, the teaching that Christ has only one energy, and the subsequent doctrine of Monothelitism, which posits that Christ has only one will; these stand in contrast to the Dyothelite teaching that he has two energies and two wills, both human and divine.
 Patriarch Sergius I of Constantinople wrote to Honorius regarding the Monoenergism controversy, asking him to endorse a policy of silence to prevent endangering Church unity through disputes over whether Christ possessed one energy or two.
 Sergius argued that the doctrine of two energies could lead to what he considered the erroneous belief that Jesus has two conflicting wills.
 Pope Honorius's reply in 635 endorsed the view that discussions over energies should cease.
 He agreed that Jesus does not have two conflicting wills, but one will, reasoning that Jesus did not assume the "vitiated" (corrupted by sin) human nature tainted by Adam's fall, but rather human nature as it existed prior to the fall.

 Defenders of Honorius maintain that he did not endorse Monothelitism, as his later accusers would charge him with.
 His secretary and the scribe of the letter, Abbot John Symponus, later testified that the text referred to the human will alone, stating: "When we spoke of a single will in the Lord, we did not have in view His double nature, divine and human, but His humanity only."

-Honorius's successor, Pope John IV, defended him by stating that Honorius spoke "only of the human and not also of the divine nature" when using the phrase "one will."
+Honorius's successor, John IV, defended him by stating that Honorius spoke "only of the human and not also of the divine nature" when using the phrase "one will".
 St. Maximus the Confessor also defended Honorius's orthodoxy.
-In his ecclesiastical history, the Venerable Bede described Honorius as a holy pastor, a characterization later cited by theologians such as Robert Bellarmine to argue against charges of heresy.
-Honorius became aware of the rise of Islam and viewed the tenets of this emerging force as closely resembling those of the Arian heresy.
+In his ecclesiastical history, Bede described Honorius as a holy pastor, a characterization later cited by theologians such as Robert Bellarmine to argue against charges of heresy.
+Honorius became aware of the rise of Islam and viewed the tenets of this emerging force as closely resembling those of Arianism.